How to Create function in MySQL and execute it?

 1. Create Tables

-2. Function Creation Syntax
+2. Function Creation Syntax in MySQL

-3. Create Function
+3. Creating Function in MySQL

-4. Calling Function
+4. Calling Function in MySQL

 5. Conclusion